matthewberger/matthewberger.github.io/teaching/vaml/spring2020/assignments/index.md

 As shown, upon clicking the ellipsis in the upper right, you will be presented with a set of options.
 This is where you can choose to **Fork** an assignment, as well as **Download code** for submitting the assignment.

-**Please do not click Publish!** This will make your Notebook **public**.
+**Please do not click Publish!** This will make your notebook **public**.
 I have no other choice but to treat this as the promotion of copying.
 If you accidentally click Publish, then please back up your assignment, delete it, and fork the original assignment again.

 ## Assignment 1 - Visually exploring the outputs of a deep neural network